How Do Braces Work?

 Do Braces Hurt?

-Braces usually don’t hurt, but you may feel some discomfort when they are first fitted or when they are tightened.
-This is usually just a temporary feeling and should go away within a few days.
+Braces usually don’t hurt, but you may feel discomfort when they are first fitted or tightened.
+The discomfort generally goes away after a few days.

 Simple ways to treat pain from braces include: